Chinese-born Australian CCTV journalist detained in China

 “Further comment will not be provided owing to the government’s privacy obligations,” Payne said.

+“We are obviously engaging where we can with Ms. Cheng Lei,” Birmingham told Nine Network television.

+“We will continue ... to work as best we can in providing her and her family with assistance through what is no doubt a stressful and difficult time for them,” he added.

-Australia in July warned its citizens of a risk of arbitrary detention in China, as relations between the free trade partners have plummeted in recent years.
+Australia in July warned its citizens of a risk of arbitrary detention in China, as relations between the free trade partners have soured in recent years.
 China dismissed the warning as disinformation.

 Australian Karm Gilespie was sentenced to death in China in June, seven years after he was arrested and charged with attempting to board an international flight with more than 7.5 kilograms (16.5 pounds) of methamphetamine.
 Some observers suspect that such a severe sentence so long after the crime was related to the bilateral rift.